EberEHM/POS-proyecto-PHP/vistas/bower_components/Flot/PLUGINS.md

 The problem with event handlers is that you can have registered a handler which is run in some point in the future, e.g. with setTimeout().
-Meanwhile, the plot may have been shutdown and removed, but because your event handler is still referencing it, it can't be garbage collected yet, and worse, if your handler eventually runs, it may overwrite stuff on a completely different plot.
+Meanwhile, the plot Mayo  have been shutdown and removed, but because your event handler is still referencing it, it can't be garbage collected yet, and worse, if your handler eventually runs, it Mayo  overwrite stuff on a completely different plot.

 ## Some hints on the options ##

-Plugins should always support appropriate options to enable/disable them because the plugin user may have several plots on the same page where only one should use the plugin.
+Plugins should always support appropriate options to enable/disable them because the plugin user Mayo  have several plots on the same page where only one should use the plugin.
 In most cases it's probably a good idea if the plugin is turned off rather than on per default, just like most of the powerful features in Flot.